ippontech/blog-usa/posts/integrating_civic_into_a_static_serverless_website.md

 Add the above environment variables.
 Serverless allows us to add them to the [individual functions, or to the whole stage](https://serverless.com/framework/docs/providers/aws/guide/variables/) but we can improve security by limiting the scope of the app secrets to just the authorizer.
 The `ssm` links to AWS System Manager Parameter Store, and the `~true` tells Serverless to [use your local credentials to decrypt vis KMS](https://hackernoon.com/you-should-use-ssm-parameter-store-over-lambda-env-variables-5197fc6ea45b).

 Let us continue with defining the handler.
-According to [AWS's authorizer documentation](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-lambda-authorizer-input.html), the Lambda authorizer event will have the following pattern:
+According to [AWS's authorizer documentation](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-lambda-authorizer-input.html), the Lambda authorizer input `event` will have the following pattern:

 ```json
 {